 I want to try to avoid using ProctorTrack since I feel it’s uncomfortably invasive.
 If this format does not work well, I may have to resort to it for exam 3.

+The exam will be similar in structure to mid-semester exams but cover material for the entire course.
 You can use my past exams as a guide to what this exam may look like.

 I do not refer to old exams when I come up with a new one, so it is likely that many of the topics that I considered important in past exams will show up on future exams.
 Some material may have changed, however, so do not worry about questions that appear to relate to topics we have not covered.